 How many copies of a pleading do I need to file?

-This court only requires filing the original pleading, motion, memorandum, or other document.
+This court only requires a party to file the original pleading, motion, memorandum, or other document.
+And, with a few exceptions, a lawyer may now electronically file the original pleading, motion, memorandum, or other document.
 You may send courtesy copies to the assigned judge, but they are unnecessary unless the judge requires them.
 If you want a time-stamped copy to be returned to you, you must include a self-addressed, stamped envelope for this purpose.
 Copies may not be returned to you otherwise.
 Local Rule 3.03 prohibits filing discovery material.

 What documents require a filing fee?

 If you are filing an initial civil case, you must pay a $400 fee.
 This fee also applies to a notice of removal.
 If you cannot afford the fee, you must file an affidavit of indigency or motion to proceed in forma pauperis asking to be permitted to proceed without prepaying the fee.
 Forms are available here.